rehierl/node-tree-outliner/3-basic-design/3-5-0-subsection.md

 Note that the formal definitions treat any section as a separate entity.
 As such, no section is defined to have an effect on another section.
-This is not supposed to imply, that a section can not have an implicitly relationship with another section.
+This is not supposed to imply, that a section can not have an implicit relationship with another section.

 **CLARIFICATION**